Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-We note that all the holographic entanglement negativity results obtained in subsections \ref{subsec_hen_non_ext_hd} and \ref{subsec_hen_ext_hd} for the various pure and mixed state configuration of a single subsystem with long rectangular strip geometry in $CFT_d$s dual to various non extremal and extremal $AdS_{d+1}$-RN configurations in the appropriate limits of the relevant parameters are in conformity with the quantum information theory expectations.
-Furthermore the leading contribution to the holographic entanglement negativity for the $AdS_{d+1}/CFT_d$ framework exhibits similar behavior to that of the corresponding cases in the $AdS_4/CFT_3$ scenario in the corresponding limits of the relevant parameters.
+The leading order results derived in sections \ref{s2hdne} and \ref{s2hdex} for the holographic entanglement negativity of a single subsystem in $CFT_d$s dual to bulk non extremal and extremal $AdS_{d+1}$-RN black holes for various limits of the relevant parameters are consistent with the quantum information theory expectations.
+It is observed that in the limit of small chemical potential and low temperature the leading contribution to the holographic entanglement negativity arises from the zero temperature configuration of single subsystem in the $CFT_d$ dual to the bulk pure $AdS_{d+1}$ geometry, while the correction terms depend on the chemical potential $\mu$ and the temperature $T$.
+The reason for this is that the bulk RT surface is located near the boundary far away from the black hole horizon, and thus the leading contribution arises from the near boundary pure $AdS_{d+1}$ geometry.

-In the limit of small chemical potential and low temperature, the leading contribution arises from the zero temperature configuration in the $CFT_d$ dual to bulk pure $AdS_{d+1}$ geometry, plus the correction terms due to the chemical potential and the temperature of the black hole.
-In this case the leading contribution comes from the near boundary pure $AdS_{d+1}$ geometry, as the bulk static minimal surface anchored on the subsystem is located near the boundary far away from the black hole horizon.
-In contrast, for both the cases of small chemical potential and high temperature, and large chemical potential and low temperature, the leading terms are purely dependent on the area of the entangling surface between the subsystem with the rest of the system, and the volume dependent thermal term cancels.
-For these regimes the area dependent entanglement terms dominate the holographic entanglement negativity.
-For the extremal $AdS_{d+1}$-RN configurations, the dominant contribution for the small chemical potential regime consists of the bulk pure $AdS_{d+1}$ geometry term, and correction terms dependent on the chemical potential.
-Furthermore for the large chemical potential limit, the leading contribution arises only from the terms dependent purely on the area of the entangling surface, with the volume dependent thermal terms canceling.
-The reason for these behaviors are identical to those for the non extremal cases described earlier.
+On the other hand for both the regimes of small chemical potential and high temperature, and large chemical potential and low temperature, the leading part is purely dependent on the area of the entangling surface between the subsystem and the rest of the system, while the volume dependent thermal term is eliminated.
+In this case the dominant contribution arises from the entanglement between the degrees of freedom at the entangling surface.
+For the case of small chemical potential with extremal $AdS_{d+1}$-RN black hole, the leading contribution involves the bulk pure $AdS_{d+1}$ geometry term, and correction terms dependent on the chemical potential $\mu$.
+However for the large charge regime, the leading contribution arises only from the terms dependent purely on the area of the relevant entangling surface, while once again the volume dependent thermal term drops out.